laminas/laminas-db/doc/book/zend.db.table-gateway.md

 ## Basic Usage

-The quickest way to get up and running with Zend\\Db\\TableGateway is to configure and utilize the concrete implementation of the `TableGateway`.
+The quickest way to get up and running with Laminas\\Db\\TableGateway is to configure and utilize the concrete implementation of the `TableGateway`.
 The API of the concrete `TableGateway` is:

 ```php